etfluent/Bloggo/README.md

 - Began building out new post interface
 - Normalized css and updated fonts and a few other things so my eyes stop bleeding
 - Uploaded test db to SQL folder in repo

+10/29/2018
+- Added ability to create new posts (*need to prevent SQLinjection*)
+- updated SQL db table to autoincrement postID when new post is created